LP-Duality Theory and the Cores of Games: Introduction

 \section{Introduction}

-The core is a quintessential solution concept, for profit sharing, in cooperative game theory.
-It contains all possible ways of distributing the total profit of a game among individual agents in such a way that the grand coalition remains intact, i.e., a sub-coalition will not be able to generate more profits by itself and therefore has no incentive to secede from the grand coalition.
+The core\footnote{The core contains all possible ways of distributing the total profit of a game among individual agents in such a way that the grand coalition remains intact, i.e., a sub-coalition will not be able to generate more profits by itself and therefore has no incentive to secede from the grand coalition.} is a quintessential solution concept, for ``fair'' profit sharing, in cooperative game theory, and LP-duality theory has played a central role in its study, right from the early works of Bondareva \cite{Bondareva1963some} and Shapley \cite{Shapley1965balanced} to the present time.
+However, our contention is that basic gaps still remain.
+In Section \ref{sec.gaps}, we point out these gaps and in Section \ref{sec.plan} we outline our approach for filling them; in particular, we define new games, having important applications, and characterize their cores.
+We also show how to enforce constraints, that arise naturally in these applications, via core imputations, see Section \ref{sec.enforcing}.